Parkm465/IOS101-Prework/README.md

 ## Notes
 **Challenges**

-While following the CodePath instructions I had some confusion on where certain features mentioned in teh instrucitons were on XCode
+While following the CodePath instructions I had some confusion on where certain features mentioned in the instructions were on XCode

 ## License